sulu/sulu-docs/cookbook/build-admin-frontend.rst

 .. note::

-   If a manually build is needed for example if you added custom JavaScript to your Project.
-You need to make sure that you have `node`_ installed to build it.
+   The update build command will download the build for your project from the `sulu/skeleton repository`_ if possible.
+   If you have added custom Javascript code in your project, the command will automatically cleanup leftovers from previous builds and build the Javascript code manually on your system.
+Make sure that you have installed `node`_ if your project requires a manual build.

 Solution 2: Build manually with docker
 --------------------------------------